Frizzell Hotsprings

 Frizzell Hotsprings is a hot spring on the south bank of the Skeena River, northeast of Hotspring Point, near Prince Rupert, British Columbia, Canada.

 Description

 The hot spring water emerges from a series of vents, and forms a hot creek that flows to the river mudflats.
 There is a deep soaking tub large enough to fit several people.
-The water temperature in the soaking pool is 41°C/106°F. There is a small cabin and a hut near the soaking pool.
+The water temperature in the soaking pool is 41 °C/106 °F. There is a small cabin and a hut near the soaking pool.

-The springs are accessible by boat only at high tide.
-Access is very difficult, and only experienced boaters should attempt to approach this site.
-Several people have died recently and in the past 10 years trying to cross the Skeena River to reach the springs.
+This is private property and not to be used by the public.
+Trespassing is not allowed.

 History

 In the early 20th century there was a vibrant cannery town nearby, and Japanese fishermen would frequent the hot springs.
 In the 1920s, George Frizzell bought the property where the springs are located, and he built a bathhouse there.

 The hot springs are privately owned and visiting without owner permission is an actionable trespass.